Tortillas To Totems Audio Book

 Buy and Download

 ADVMoto Magazine ‘You feel it, smell it… you freeze, you sweat, and you see what’s before him like you’re along for the ride.
 You are very much there.
+Sam’s UK accent and mesmerizing style, along with his masterful storytelling skills, culminates in a wonderful listening experience.
 It’s a rather intimate, honest style that easily carries you from chapter-to-chapter…’

 Aerostich ‘You’ll find yourself pondering the experiences and absurdities.
 And learning from the marvelously offbeat way of looking behind just about everything.
 It is all quirky fun that engages reader and author alike in unforeseen opportunities for adventure, education and self-discovery.
 Sam, who with his partner, Birgit, shares a unique outlook on riding, adventure and squeezing every last drop out of the peaks, valleys and open roads that are life.
 His best story yet.’